Easing The Stress With Cooperative And Collaborative Divorce

 Divorce is one of the most emotionally and financially stressful events that can occur in a person’s life.
 Traditional litigation only adds to these stresses — the parties are adversarial, conflicts can escalate, trips to the courthouse add up, and so do high attorney fees and other costs.

-We are local leaders in cooperative divorce and collaborative law.
-Attorney Teri M. Nelson is certified in collaborative divorce.
-Both she and Attorney Alison Davis are members of the Divorce Cooperation Institute Inc. They use their experience and training to help people resolve issues relating to:
+We are local leaders in divorce mediation, cooperative divorce and collaborative law.
+Attorneys Teri M. Nelson and Rebecca K. Millenbach are certified in collaborative divorce.
+Attorney Alison Krueger is a Certified Divorce Mediator.
+All of the lawyers at Nelson, Krueger & Millenbach, LLC, practice cooperatively to the greatest extent possible.
+They use their experience and training to help people resolve issues relating to:

 In cooperative divorce, the goal is the same.
 The parties agree to set differences aside and reach a mutually agreeable settlement.
 However, they can proceed to litigation if absolutely necessary.